UPennftz/UPennftz.github.io/_pages/about.md

 Economics and Finance:
 ------
 Completed coursework in advanced macroeconomics (Romer), advanced microeconomics (Varian), econometrics (Woodridge), financial statistics, game theory, mathematical economics, causal inference, and quasi-experimental measurement.
 Frequently utilized models include factor analysis, MANOVA (Multivariate Analysis of Variance), and PSM-DID (Propensity Score Matching with Difference-in-Differences).

 Programming Experience
 ======
 For my postgraduate studies, I expanded my knowledge with Java, Python, and SQL, and proactively engaged in teamwork, utilizing platforms like GitLab and GitHub to manage and collaborate on group projects.

 During my undergraduate years, I studied C, R, SAS, SPSS, and Stata.

 Developing several years of programming experience in my spare time, I started with Pascal and Visual Basic during middle school.

 Educational background
 ======
-🎓Master of Science, major in Software Development, School of Computing Science.
+Master of Science, major in Software Development, School of Computing Science.
-🎓🎓Bachelor of Economics, major in Economics, School of Economics.
+Bachelor of Economics, major in Economics, School of Economics.
 With double-major and dual-degree in Economic Statistics, School of Statistics and Mathematics.

 How to edit your site's GitHub repository
 ------